The pro-innovation framework

 - Committed £10 million to boost regulators’ AI expertise

-- Required regulators (FCA, ICO, MHRA, Ofcom, CMA) to publish their AI strategic approaches by 30 April 2024
+- Required the FCA, ICO, MHRA, Ofcom and CMA to publish AI strategic approaches by 30 April 2024

-- Indicated potential for future binding requirements on developers of the "most powerful" AI systems
+- Flagged potential future binding requirements on developers of the "most powerful" AI systems

-Prime Minister Keir Starmer announced the AI Opportunities Action Plan on 13 January 2025, endorsing all 50 recommendations from the Matt Clifford review.
-Key elements include:
+The AI Opportunities Action Plan was launched on 13 January 2025, endorsing all 50 recommendations from the Matt Clifford review.
+The DSIT progress report of 29 January 2026 — One Year On — reports 38 of 50 commitments met.
+Headline elements include:

 - £14 billion in private investment commitments